-- We will develop mixed income communities that encourage socioeconomic integration. - Communities will be developed with consideration of the City of San Antonio's housing and preservation goals. - SAHA will develop communities that are financially viable and self-sustaining. - SAHA will aspire to provide 10% of the units as affordable for community members earning below 30% area median income. - SAHA will aspire to replace all removed public housing units with a unit or housing choice voucher affordable at an equivalent level.
-Replacement units may be located at other sites. - We will aspire to focus on creating family and elderly/disabled units and supportive housing for special needs populations. - SAHA will create housing developments that will create financial resources so that deeply affordable housing may be created and maintained at that location or others.
+- We will develop mixed income communities that encourage socioeconomic integration. - Communities will be developed with consideration of the City of San Antonio's housing and preservation goals. - SAHA will develop communities that are financially viable and self-sustaining. - Using income averaging as a tool, SAHA will aspire to provide deeply affordable units serving 50% and below AMI. - SAHA will aspire to replace all removed public housing units with a unit or housing choice voucher affordable at an equivalent level.
+Replacement units may be located at other sites. - We will aspire to focus on creating family and elderly/disabled units and supportive housing for special needs populations.